plastic-labs/tutor-gpt/README.md

 **OPENAI_API_KEY**: Go to [OpenAI](https://beta.openai.com/account/api-keys) to generate your own API key.
 **BOT_TOKEN**: This is the discord bot token.
 You can find instructions on how to create a bot and generate a token in the [pycord docs](https://guide.pycord.dev/getting-started/creating-your-first-bot).
 **THOUGHT_CHANNEL_ID**: This is the discord channel for the bot to output thoughts to.
 Make a channel in your server and copy the ID by right clicking the channel and copying the link.
 The channel ID is the last string of numbers in the link.
+**SERPER_API_KEY**: This is the API Key for the google search API.
+You can get one at [Serper.dev](https://serper.dev/)

 ### Docker/Containerization